Post Card Greetings

 purchased the estate in 1904 and commissioned the famous landscape architect

-Frederick Law Olmstead, the designer of New York's Central Park, the U.S. Capitol grounds in Washington,
+Frederick Law Olmsted, the designer of New York's Central Park, the U.S. Capitol grounds in Washington,

 D.C. and the Biltmore Estate, to lay out the new